hermensbas/cmangos-issues-wiki/On-Help-and-All-Things-Support.md

 > TL;DR: **Provide us with data!**

+Don't ask if you can ask something, just ask it directly.

-While it's certainly faster to ask us in `#general`, the most preferred way is to [file an issue][1] in a repository, created specifically for that very purpose.
+Messages may be overlooked or forgotten in chats more easily than on a bug tracker.
+While it's certainly faster to ask us in `#general`, the preferred way is to [file an issue][1] in the repository created specifically for that purpose, especially if you suspect a bug.

 That being said, if you can't (or won't) -- there are multiple things we would _require_ to know about the issue in order to handle it efficiently, __or at all__.